MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-policies.md

 # Manage channel policies in Microsoft Teams

 As an admin, you can use policies in Microsoft Teams to control what users in your organization can do in teams and channels.
-For example, you can set whether users are allowed to create private or shred channels.
+For example, you can set whether users are allowed to create private or shared channels.

 You manage teams policies by going to **Teams** > **Teams policies** in the Microsoft Teams admin center.
 You can use the global (Org-wide default) policy or create and assign custom policies.
 Users in your organization will automatically get the global policy unless you create and assign a custom policy.